 Ed has worked on numerous MMOs including AirWarrior, BattleTech 3025, The Sims Online, Wild West Online: Gunfighter and Elder Scrolls Online.
 He's also worked on both mobile and web apps.
 He's a native of Virginia, but is enjoying all that Austin has to offer.

-We're undergoing of maintenance
+The site undergoing maintenance

 Hello and welcome to Crowfall!

 If you are one of our current backers, you can proceed to the log-in by closing this pop-up window.

 If you are new to Crowfall, please go to our partner’s site at https://ru-new.4game.com/crowfall/ and register an account to learn more!

 Thank you and we look forward to seeing you in Crowfall!